MatthewLabasan/arl-project/README.md

     - $ curl https://raw.githubusercontent.com/codelucas/newspaper/master/download_corpora.py | python3

     - use the curl to download necessary data for nlp (nltk) model

+    - scipy and numpy versions that are compatible
 # Notes
 __Logs__: webscraperLog.log will indicate problems that may be occurring with your links, webscraper temp. files, or JSON file creation.